FREE • REGISTER (pre-registration required)

 Join us for the virtual reception celebrating the opening of two concurrent solo exhibitions: Afton Love: Perfect Union and The (Tense) Present: New Works by Neal Ambrose-Smith.

-The (Tense) Present: New Works by Neal Ambrose-Smith, curated by Suzanne Newman Fricke, PhD, features work that combines a range of imagery and media to create a complex reflection on current events.
-Ambrose-Smith’s work references specific current events – including climate change, the current political situation, and COVID-19 – with cartoon cats, Marvin the Martian, Alice in Wonderland, Star Trek, and Joan Miró.
-A descendant of the Confederated Salish and Kootenai Nation of Montana, his work often includes elements surrounding Indigenous knowledge.
+The (Tense) Present, a solo exhibition by Neal Ambrose-Smith (Confederated Salish and Kootenai Nation) combines a range of imagery and media to create a complex reflection on current events.
+He demonstrates his technical skills, mixing painting, drawing, collage, and printmaking, including monotypes that measure over 10 feet long.
+His art references specific current events – including climate change, the current political situation, and Covid-19 – with cartoon cats, Marvin the Martian, Alice in Wonderland, Star Trek, and Joan Miró.
+A descendant of the Confederated Salish and Kootenai Nation of Montana, his work often includes elements surrounding Indigenous knowledge, including bundles, canoes, trailer homes, and the Trickster figure Coyote.
 In Neal Ambrose-Smith’s visions, the present is overlaid with images from the past since we can only understand where we now are by understanding our cultural influences.